bertbesser/dvc-walkthrough/README.md

 git commit -m "init load stage"
 ```

 Recall that our load stage outputs image data into the folder `data`.
 DVC has added the `data` folder to Git's ignore list.
 This is because large binary files are not to be versioned in Git repositories.
-See below for some implementation details.
+See section [DVC-cached files](#dvc-cached-files) on how DVC manages such data.

 After adding `.gitignore` and `load.dvc` to version control, we define the other two stages of our pipeline analogously, see the following code block.
 Note the dependency of our training stage to the training config file.
 Since training typically takes long times (not so in our toy project, though), we output the readily trained model into a file, namely `model/model.h5`.
 As DVC versions this binary file, we have easy access to this version of our model in the future.